Nick Plentovich

 Areas of Specialization:

-Pressure relief system analysis and PRD sizing
+Pressure relief system design, analysis, and PRD sizing

-RBI and TRCA project management
+RBI and TRCA program management

 Overview: